Guzzur/eats-easy/documentation/system-design-document.md

 #### 1.3 Document Organization

-This document describes the design of each part of the system, what it does, how it is connected etc. Also it provides a detailed "drill down" review of files and data design, as well as the Human Interface design and more.
+This document describes the design of each part of the system, what it does, how every part is connected, what the action flows the system have etc.

 #### 1.4 Points of Contact